Building Consumer Confidence As You Re-open Your Business During COVID-19

-Grocery stores and big box retail have remained open and many have implemented a number of changes.
+Grocery stores and big box retail have remained open and many have implemented a number of changes such as using Xpress-pay.
 They provide guidelines and messaging that any businesses looking to re-open can implement and fast track.
 As a recent survey shows, grocery stores lead in consumer safety confidence with 54% of consumers feeling safe to shop.
 Small businesses should be looking to achieve the same high level of safety and trust as the leaders in consumer confidence.

 Internally you are already working extremely hard to put together the best process and plan to execute on.
 But don’t forget that you need to market and message these changes to your customers and prospects and that you really need your customers to market these changes for you, as well.

 Many consumers will be apprehensive during re-opening, so you need do all you can to build their confidence and trust in your business, staff and these new processes.

 The bottom line is if you aren’t getting these new operating details right, your competitor might be and they will be aggressively fighting to win that business from you.

 Depending on your business type you might have small adjustments regarding your health and safety from COVID-19 or you might have massive changes.
 You have created new processes for cleaning, disinfecting, spacing, capacity, employee health checks, and possibly the requirement of a mask.

 You need to be communicating them to your customers in as many ways as you can to build their confidence and set their expectations.
 The last and most important step is to make sure they actually feel safe thanks to your changes.

 Asking your customer post-experience if they felt safe, if your staff followed guidelines you communicated and allowing them to share details about their experience are a must.
 You can market and message all you want, but you need your customer to validate it, feel it and tell others so as to gain the confidence of others.